 Access.jsscript is to display paywalls.
 That's where

-Audit.jscomes to the rescue: it will allow you to track more interactions with your site like sessions, visits or even conversions, that are not in the scope of
+Audit.jscomes to the rescue: it will allow you to track more interactions with your site like sessions, visits, that are not in the scope of

 Audit.jsto your site is only a few lines of code: